splunk/public-o11y-docs/gdi/opentelemetry/collector-builtin-dashboard.rst

 This section of the built-in dashboard contains three charts with basic metrics related to your Collector instances:

-* The amount of your Collector instances running
+* The number of Collector instances running
-* Your Collectors' memory usage, in MB
+* The Collectors' memory usage, in MB
-* Your Collector's total CPU user and system time, in seconds
+* The Collectors' total CPU time in seconds, per instance

 .. image:: /_images/gdi/collector/collector-builtin-dashboard-01.jpg
       :width: 100%